DaimDN/fetchquery/README.md

 # fetchQuery

-`fetchQuery` is a lightweight, fast, and flexible JavaScript library designed to simplify making HTTP requests.
-It supports both **synchronous** and **asynchronous** operations and provides a built-in **caching mechanism** to optimize performance.
-Whether you're building web applications or integrating with APIs, `fetchQuery` makes it easy to send and manage HTTP requests.
+**fetchQuery** is a lightweight JavaScript library designed to simplify and optimize HTTP requests.
+It is ideal for web applications and API integrations, offering asynchronous operations and built-in caching for enhanced performance.

 ## Key Features

-- **Synchronous and Asynchronous Support**: Choose between synchronous or asynchronous request handling.
+- **Asynchronous Operations:** Utilizes modern `async/await` syntax for non-blocking HTTP requests.
-- **Caching**: Automatically caches GET request responses to avoid redundant network calls and improve performance.
+- **Caching:** Automatically caches GET request responses to reduce network calls and speed up subsequent requests.
-- **Custom Headers and Request Body**: Easily send custom headers and request bodies with your HTTP requests.
+- **Custom Headers and Body:** Supports custom headers and request bodies across all HTTP methods.
-- **Minimal Dependencies**: Lightweight and fast, with minimal external dependencies.
+- **Minimal Dependencies:** Designed to be lightweight with minimal external dependencies.
-- **Simple API**: Clean and intuitive API inspired by popular libraries like Axios.
+- **Intuitive API:** Familiar and easy-to-use interface, inspired by popular HTTP clients like Axios.
-- **Cross-Browser Compatibility**: Works across all major browsers, including modern browsers that support `fetch`.
+- **Browser Compatible:** Works seamlessly across all modern browsers supporting the Fetch API.

 ## Installation

-You can install `fetchQuery` using npm or yarn:

-### npm
+Install **fetchQuery** using your preferred package manager:

 ```bash
 npm install fetch-query